José Villarrubia: Comics: Illustration and Coloring

+Color Restoration and International Publications

+In 2019, Casterman published Snowpiercer: Extinctions, the first French-language graphic novel colored entirely by Villarrubia.
+A new chapter of the Le Transperceneige series written and illustrated by co-creator Jean-Marc Rochette, it was timed to coincide with the Snowpiercer television adaptation produced by TNT, which premiered in May 2020.
+In 2024, Casterman published a newly colored version by Villarrubia of Exterminator 17 (Exterminateur 17), the science fiction graphic novel by Jean-Pierre Dionnet and Enki Bilal.

+For 2000 AD he has colored two serials: Judge Anderson: Undertow and The Devil's Railroad by Peter Milligan and Rufus Dayglo.

-In 2022 he restored the original colors of the classic series Swamp Thing by Len Wein, Bernie Wrightson, and Nestor Redondo for the deluxe oversize edition Absolute Swamp Thing.
-It collected House of Secrets #92 and Swamp Thing #1–13.
+In 2022 he restored the original colors of the original Swamp Thing series, originally by Len Wein, Bernie Wrightson, and Nestor Redondo, for the deluxe oversize edition Absolute Swamp Thing, collecting House of Secrets #92 and Swamp Thing #1–13.

-Starting in 2023, he became the Project Art Director and art restorer for The Richard Corben Library from Dark Horse Comics.
-The project began reprinting works by Corben, including the Den series.
+Starting in 2023, he became Project Art Director and art restorer for The Richard Corben Library at Dark Horse Comics, a long-term project reprinting and restoring Corben's body of work, beginning with the Den series.

-In 2024, Casterman published a newly colored version by Villarrubia of Exterminator 17 (Exterminateur 17) by Jean-Pierre Dionnet and Enki Bilal.